-- Constant hunger. - Stealing, scavenging and/or hoarding food. - Frequent tiredness or listlessness. - Frequently dirty or unkempt. - Often poorly or inappropriately clad for the weather. - Poor school attendance or often late for school. - Poor concentration. - Affection or attention seeking behaviour. - Illnesses or injuries that are left untreated. - Failure to achieve developmental milestones, for example growth, weight. - Failure to develop intellectually or socially. - Responsibility for activity that is not age appropriate such as cooking, ironing, caring for siblings. - The child is regularly not collected or received from school; or - The child is left at home alone or with inappropriate carers. - Adolescent neglect - Affluent neglect - 2.
-Physical Abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
+- Constant hunger.

+- Stealing, scavenging and/or hoarding food.

+- Frequent tiredness or listlessness.

+- Frequently dirty or unkempt.

+- Often poorly or inappropriately dressed for the weather.

+- Poor school attendance or often late for school.

+- Not being brought to school.

+- Poor concentration.

+- Affection or attention seeking behaviour.

+- Illnesses or injuries that are left untreated.

+- Not being taken to medical appointments.

+- Failure to achieve developmental milestones, for example growth, weight.

+- Failure to develop intellectually or socially.

+- Responsibility for activity that is not age appropriate such as cooking, ironing, caring for siblings.

+- The child is regularly not collected or received from school; or

+- The child is left at home alone or with inappropriate carers.

+- Adolescent neglect

+- Affluent neglect

+- 2. Physical Abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.